kjhealy/covdata/README.md

 - State-level and county-level data for the United States from the [_New York Times_](https://github.com/nytimes/covid-19-data).

-Data are current through Friday, April 10, 2020.
+Data are current through Saturday, April 11, 2020.

 ## Installation